Stroke & Vascular Disorders

 • Surgery and radiotherapy are used in failures of endovascular therapy. |

-Type B is a fistula between the meningeal branches of the internal carotid artery and cavernous sinus.
-Type C is a fistula between meningeal branches of the external carotid artery and cavernous sinus.
-Type D is a fistula between meningeal branches of both the internal carotid artery and external carotid artery and the cavernous sinus.
+Type B fistulas connect the meningeal branches of the internal carotid artery and the cavernous sinus.
+Type C fistulas occur between the meningeal branches of the external carotid artery and the cavernous sinus.
+In type D, the shunt is between the meningeal branches of the internal and external carotid artery and the cavernous sinus.

-Thus, the traditional “direct” carotid-cavernous fistula is equivalent to a Type A carotid-cavernous fistula, whereas “indirect” (or “dural”) carotid-cavernous fistulas encompass Types B, C, and D. This classification gives the treating physician a more precise anatomical guideline on which treatment can be based.
+Thus, the traditional “direct” fistula is equivalent to type A carotid-cavernous fistula, whereas “indirect” (or “dural”) fistulas encompass Types B, C, and D. This classification gives the treating physician a more precise anatomical guide for treatment.

 • Indirect fistulas present more insidiously and occur more in elderly patients. | |

-The clinical manifestations of a carotid-cavernous fistula can be predicted by the structures within the cavernous sinus that are affected by the fistula.
-Therefore, a carotid-cavernous fistula may present with palsies of cranial nerves III, IV, V1, V2, or VI.
-In addition, anterograde venous flow may cause orbital and ocular venous congestion, resulting in proptosis, chemosis, arterialized venous loops on the sclera, increased intraocular pressure with subsequent glaucomatous vision loss, and engorgement of the extraocular muscles resulting in further restriction of eye movement.
+The clinical manifestations of a carotid-cavernous fistula are determined by the structures within the cavernous sinus affected.
+Therefore, the presentation may include palsies of the cranial nerves III, IV, V1, V2, or VI.
+Anterograde venous flow may cause orbital and ocular venous congestion, manifested as proptosis, chemosis, arterialized venous loops on the sclera, increased intraocular pressure, glaucomatous vision loss, and limited eye movement.
+One distinguishing feature of direct and indirect carotid-cavernous sinus fistulas is the presence of orbital bruit on auscultation.

-Direct fistulas present dramatically due to the large volume of blood that is being shunted.
+Direct carotid-cavernous sinus fistulas present dramatically due to high blood volume flow.

-Although fistula occurs most commonly on the side of head trauma, it may rarely occur on the contralateral side (28).
-In a series of 98 consecutive patients presenting with direct fistulas, the most common symptom was a prominent orbital bruit (80%), followed by proptosis (72%), and chemosis (55%).
-Isolated ipsilateral abducens palsy occurred in 49%, retro-orbital pain or headaches in 24%, ophthalmoplegia in 23%, and vision loss in 17% (52).
+Although carotid-cavernous sinus fistulas occur most commonly on the side of head trauma, the contralateral side may also be affected (29).
+In a series of 98 consecutive patients with direct fistulas, the most common symptom was a prominent orbital bruit (80%), followed by proptosis (72%), and chemosis (55%).
+Isolated ipsilateral abducens palsy occurred in 49%, retro-orbital pain or headaches in 24%, ophthalmoplegia in 23%, and vision loss in 17% (53).

 Intracranial hemorrhage may develop in 5% of patients with direct carotid-cavernous fistula.
-About 2% of these types of intracranial hemorrhages can present with life-threatening nosebleeds (94).
+About 2% of these hemorrhages can present with life-threatening nosebleeds (96).

-A rare presentation of direct fistula is brainstem venous congestion, resulting in reduced consciousness, facial numbness, dysarthria, and gait ataxia (13).
-Unilateral limb weakness was observed in a patient with contralateral basal ganglia congestion (30).
+A rare presentation of direct carotid-cavernous sinus fistulas is brainstem venous congestion, resulting in reduced consciousness, facial numbness, dysarthria, and gait ataxia (14).
+Unilateral limb weakness was observed in a patient with contralateral basal ganglia congestion (31).

 By contrast, indirect (“dural”) carotid-cavernous fistulas present more insidiously due to the smaller volume of shunted blood.
 These patients are typically middle-aged or elderly women.

 Indirect carotid-cavernous fistulas, draining posteriorly into the petrosal sinuses, lack proptosis or the orbital bruit.
-The absence of conjunctival congestion gives the indirect carotid-cavernous fistula the moniker “white-eyed shunt” (01).
+The absence of conjunctival congestion gives the indirect carotid-cavernous fistula the nickname “white-eyed shunt” (01).
 These fistulas are often asymptomatic.
-Another presentation is sudden, isolated ocular motor nerve palsy almost always associated with ocular or orbital pain.
-The third nerve is the most often involved cranial nerve and can be complete with pupil involvement, incomplete with pupil involvement, or incomplete with pupil sparing.
+A sudden presentation of isolated ocular motor nerve palsy, almost always associated with ocular or orbital pain, was described.
+The third nerve is the most often involved cranial nerve, and pupil involvement may be complete, incomplete, or absent.
 Cerebral angiography can distinguish it from a cerebral aneurysm or microvascular palsy.

-In contrast, anterior-draining indirect fistulas usually produce orbital congestion and visual symptoms resembling direct carotid-cavernous fistulas.
-This manifests as conjunctival congestion, proptosis, chemosis, ocular motor paresis, and orbital pain.
+Anterior-draining indirect fistulas usually produce orbital and visual symptoms resembling direct carotid-cavernous fistulas.
+These manifest as conjunctival congestion, proptosis, chemosis, ocular motor paresis, and orbital pain.
 Close inspection reveals the characteristic radial pattern of arterialization that distinguishes it from chronic conjunctivitis.

 A retrospective study of 47 patients with cavernous-carotid fistulas (26 indirect, 21 direct) revealed a similar presentation of both groups with headache and ocular manifestations like proptosis, conjunctival injection, ophthalmoparesis, chemosis, and visual acuity loss.
-Direct fistulas occurred more often in younger patients compared to indirect fistulas (48 vs. 62 years).
-Vision loss on presentation was three times more likely to result in residual symptoms, independent of the classification (32).
+Direct cavernous-carotid fistulas occurred more often in younger patients than indirect fistulas (48 vs. 62 years).
+Vision loss on presentation was three times more likely to result in residual symptoms, independent of the classification (33).

-Direct fistulas have higher morbidity and mortality compared to indirect fistulas.
-Out of 127 patients with direct fistulas, 3.9% died, whereas no one died from indirect fistulas.
+Direct carotid-cavernous sinus fistulas have higher morbidity and mortality compared to indirect ones.
+Out of 127 patients with direct carotid-cavernous sinus fistulas, 3.9% died, whereas no one died from indirect carotid-cavernous sinus fistulas.
 Additionally, the rates of intracerebral or subarachnoid hemorrhage (3.1% vs. 0%), life-threatening epistaxis (3.1% vs. 0%), and increased intracranial pressure (8.7% vs. 3.6%) were much higher for direct versus indirect carotid-cavernous fistulas.
-Subarachnoid hemorrhage from a direct carotid-cavernous fistula portends a particularly grim prognosis, with all four of these patients dying quickly (34).
+Subarachnoid hemorrhage from a direct fistula portends a grim prognosis, with all four of these patients dying quickly (35).

 History.
 A 47-year-old man was hit by a car several months before evaluation.
 Since the accident, he had developed swelling and redness in the left eye.
 The eye hurt when exposed to light.

-Diagnostic tests (angiography).
-A catheter angiogram revealed a direct carotid-cavernous sinus fistula located at the left proximal posterior genu and cavernous sinus.
+Diagnostic tests.
+A catheter angiogram revealed a direct carotid-cavernous sinus fistula in the left proximal posterior genu and cavernous sinus.
 There was significant dilatation of the superior ophthalmic vein.
 There was so much shunting that there was little to no filling in the left hemispheric arteries.
-This was diagnosed as a type A carotid-cavernous sinus fistula.
+Type A carotid-cavernous sinus fistulas were diagnosed.

 Treatment.
 The fistula was treated with a microcatheter guided up the internal carotid artery and through the rent in the carotid to the superior ophthalmic vein.
 Multiple coils were placed in the superior ophthalmic vein.
 As the coils filled the superior ophthalmic vein, shunting decreased and the arteries of the left hemisphere became visible.
 Once the ophthalmic vein was coiled, a stent was placed in the internal carotid artery over the rent to prevent coils from falling back into the parent vessel.
 Additional coils were then placed to occlude the cavernous sinus.